jsearcy1/donttouchthis/README.md

 ## Too many false negatives (I am touching my face, but my computer says nothing)

 This is a little tricker than false positives.
-It's too much work to record and label every frame from your webcam, so the easiest thing to wash your hands and start recording more examples of you touching your face by running.
+It's too much work to record and label every frame from your webcam, so the easiest thing to do it to wash your hands and start recording more examples of you touching your face by running.

 `python capture.py`

-label these images
+labeling these images

 `python label.py`

-and re-train the model
+and re-training the model

 `python train_model.py`